ZooMontana – Rimrock Mall

 Billings is a good base from which to make forays to major attractions in the region.
 Yellowstone National Park, the Little Big Horn Battlefield National Monument, and all the touristy things in Cody, Wyoming are not far from Billings.

-The beautiful Yellowstone River is a major landmark in Billlings.
+The beautiful Yellowstone River is a major landmark in Billings.
 The Yellowstone is one of America’s last free-flowing rivers.
 It is clearly a national treasure.

 Billings is home to Montana State University-Billings (MSU-B).
 Some 4,200 students study in many fields in the arts and sciences and professional programs.